Cost of Living

 Pros include affordable living costs, friendly locals, and beautiful landscapes like Boracay's beaches.
 Cons involve traffic congestion in Manila and occasional natural disasters like typhoons.

-The Philippines has a lively arts and music scene, with festivals throughout the year.
+The Philippines has a vibrant arts and music scene, with festivals throughout the year.
 Recent 2026 updates address infrastructure improvements, aiming to reduce traffic and enhance public transport.

 The language barrier is minimal due to widespread English proficiency.
 Cultural challenges may include adapting to local customs and slower-paced lifestyles.